-While there’s no ultimate recruitment solution nor a universal tech stack for all companies, as each has their own unique hiring needs, it’s still possible to pinpoint certain commonalities in what organizations need to do to choose the right recruitment technology.
+While there’s no ultimate solution nor a universal recruitment tech stack for all companies, as each has its own unique hiring needs, it’s still possible to pinpoint certain commonalities in what organizations need to do to choose the right recruiting software mix.

 The platform you choose should be mobile-friendly, with strong built-in analytics and the ability to integrate with other solutions.
 For instance, pre-employment testing platforms, recruitment marketing platforms, sourcing tools, and other important systems you’ll need in your tech stack—even if you haven’t picked specific ones out yet.

 - Jobvite helps you streamline your hiring process and lower your time-to-fill.

 - Greenhouse improves the hiring process for all parties involved – candidates, recruiters, and hiring managers.